osmosis-labs/osmosis/tests/localrelayer/README.md

 # Localrelayer

-Localrelayer is a local testing environments composed of two localOsmosis instances connected by a relayer
+Localrelayer is a local testing environment composed of two localOsmosis instances connected by a relayer.

 ## Deploy